tronyx/Docker-Nagios/README.md

 ### Running

-Run with the example configuration with the following:
+Run the container with the example configuration using the following `docker` commands:

 ```bash
 docker run --name nagios -p 8080:80 tronyx/nagios